Paying or contesting a fine or penalty notice when caught by a speed camera

 Contesting the speeding fine

-Reason for disputing the fine
+Reason for contesting the fine

 The recipient of the speeding fine may deny that they were the person who committed the offence if: